willthames/octopress/source/_posts/2014-05-19-race-report-the-north-face-100km.markdown

 And then I was walking up the boardwalk to Scenic World, and saw a sign saying last 5 steps, and so started running &mdash; I bounded up the steps, and then finished strong nearly across the line, pausing slightly to let Peta take a photo, and then crossed into her arms.
-After some uncertainty about what happened next, I went to collect my medal, and bumped into Peter on his way out, so it was great to find out how he'd done.
+After some uncertainty about what happens next, I went to collect my medal, and bumped into Peter on his way out, so it was great to find out how he'd done.
 I then had the best chicken soup I'd ever had (another top tip &mdash; have chicken soup as a meal &mdash; the meal I prepared myself